Dev6320/AquaSyntaxAutoclicker/README.md

 # AquaSyntaxAutoclicker
-Little keybind autoclicker I made
+Little keybind autoclicker I made.

 Please enter a keybind to enable autoclicker when pressed.
 Please use a letter key.
 Capitalized letters and lowercase letters do not make a difference, but